Anon-Planet/thgtoa/guide.md

 -   Disadvantages:

-    -   Your VPN provider is just another ISP that will then know your origin IP and wi ll be able to de-anonymize you if required.
+    -   Your VPN provider is just another ISP that will then know your origin IP and will be able to de-anonymize you if required.
 We do not trust them.
 We prefer a situation where your VPN provider does not know who you are.
 It does not add much in terms of anonymity.

     -   This would result in you connecting to various services using the IP of a Tor Exit Node which is banned/flagged in many places.
 It does not help in terms of convenience.